-Section 1940 of the Social Security Act and Mississippi state law requires the verification of liquid assets held in financial institutions for purposes of determining Medicaid eligibility for applicants and beneficiaries in programs with an asset test, i.e., Aged, Blind, and Disabled (ABD) Medicaid programs.

-Implementation of DOM's AVS is on/after November 1, 2018.
-The AVS contractor will perform electronic matches with financial institutions to detect and verify bank accounts based on identifiers including Social Security Numbers for the following COEs:
+Section 1940 of the Social Security Act and Mississippi state law requires the electronic verification of liquid assets held in financial institutions for purposes of determining Medicaid eligibility for applicants and beneficiaries in programs with an asset test, i.e., Aged, Blind, and Disabled (ABD) Medicaid programs.
+DOM implemented the Asset Verification System (AVS) in November 2018.
+AVS was incorporated into the Fraud and Abuse Module (FAM) in 2022.
+The FAM contractor will perform electronic matches with financial institutions to detect and verify bank accounts based on identifiers including Social Security Numbers for the following COEs: